joshdoman/util-frontend/README.md

-A frontend for interacting with a Solidity implementation of [the Util protocol](https://github.com/joshdoman/util-solidity).
-A version deployed on the Rootstock testnet network is available at [https://testnet.theutil.org](https://testnet.theutil.org).
+A frontend for interacting with [the Util protocol](https://github.com/joshdoman/util-solidity).
+A live version is available at [https://app.theutil.org](https://app.theutil.org).

 ## Getting Started